 No-force creates the need for redo: if a committed change has not reached disk, the database must be able to repeat it.
 For every modification a transaction makes, the system writes a log record describing the new change.
 On a clean shutdown, these records are ignored because the buffer pool eventually writes all dirty pages to disk anyway.

 But if the database crashes, the redo log is what catches the data files up.
 On restart, recovery walks the redo log forward and reapplies every record from a committed transaction whose changes hadn’t yet reached the data files.
-The data file catches up to exactly where it was in memory right before the crash.
+The data files catch up to exactly where they were in memory right before the crash.

 This is the key performance tradeoff.
 Rather than forcing many scattered data pages to disk at commit time, the database writes sequentially to the log.
 A transaction may touch pages spread across the data file, but its log records are appended to one place.
 Commit can therefore be reduced to flushing the log far enough to make the transaction durable.